golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 #### `network` and `ip`

-Most of applications consisting of more than one node will likely require the individual nodes to be connected to each other.
+Most of the applications consisting of more than one node will likely require the individual nodes to be connected to each other.
 That’s what the `network` and `ip` elements are for.
-As expected, they specify, respectively, which of the defined networks the given node should be part of and what IP address within the network a given node should be assigned.
+As expected, they specify, respectively, which of the defined networks a given node should be part of and what IP address should be assigned to the node within the network.

 Example definition: